-- Although CC-A requirements can be met by the use of ordinary Ethernet Switches (supporting the VLANs), it is strongly recommended to use Industrial Switches (Managed Switches, e.g. MOXA EDS-408A-PN).
-This will allow future migration to the Conformance Class CC-B without the need to change your Network infrastructure ("Network Diagnostic" with SNMP, LLDP-MIB for the "Device Replacement without Engineering Tool"). - 2.
-The MAC address of the device is stated on the label side.
+- Although CC-A requirements can be met by the use of ordinary Ethernet Switches (supporting the VLANs), it is strongly recommended to use managed Industrial Switches (Managed Switches, e.g. MOXA EDS-408A-PN, Scalance X204IRT).
+This will allow future migration to the Conformance Class CC-B without the need to change your Network infrastructure ("Network Diagnostic" with SNMP, LLDP-MIB for the "Device Replacement without Engineering Tool"). - The MAC address of the device is stated on the label side, and on the Displays (Comms menu).
 To ensure the 'Neighborhood detection' functionality with LLDP, each physical Ethernet Port requires its own MAC address.
 Therefore, P1 uses the device MAC address incremented by one and by two for P2.

-Figure 37 PROFINET Wiring - Multiple controllers
+Figure 43 PROFINET Wiring - Multiple controllers